SF S.T.E.A.M. Academy K-5

 Writing ideas and narratives helps children develop language skills, creativity, and analytical thinking.
 They also learn sentence structure, grammar, and vocabulary.
 Students learn communication skills in meaningful and functional contexts by organizing ideas and expressing emotions in different print genres.
 They actively engage with language, improving their written fluency and overall literacy.

-This foundation provides the basis for learning addition and subtraction with multiple sets.
+This foundation lays the groundwork for learning addition and subtraction with multiple sets.

-However, math anxiety from tests and homework diminishes a child's ability to learn math.
+However, math anxiety stemming from tests and homework

-Children’s learning experiences shape their perceptions & connections with math.
+Children’s learning experiences shape their perceptions and connections with math.

-That's why we're thrilled to introduce our neuroscience-based and innovative math program.
+That's why we're excited to introduce our innovative, neuroscience-based math program.

-Math is a gateway to children's future careers.
+Math serves as a gateway to children's future careers.

-How we teach and how children learn math open doors to reaching their potential.
+How we teach is grounded in how children learn math

-Math is in the story.
-Math is in the images.
-Math is helping the characters!
-Children are young mathematicians!
-Every story has math questions, activities, and problems to solve.
+Math is present in the story.
+Math appears in the images.
+Math assists the characters!
+Children are budding mathematicians!
+Every story includes math questions, activities, and problems to solve.

-Mathematical modeling is a process in which children move from real-life considerations to mathematics and back again, evaluating, refining, and improving the models they generate.
+Mathematical modeling is a process where children transition from real-life considerations to mathematics and then back again, evaluating, refining, and enhancing the models they create.

-Children develop essential physical, cognitive, and social skills through movement-based activities such as yoga, gymnastics floor skills, and physical games.
-These activities develop agility, strength, balance, and social interaction, which are crucial for overall growth, confidence, and well-being.
+Children develop physical, cognitive, and social skills through movement-based activities like yoga, gymnastics floor skills, and physical games.
+These activities enhance agility, strength, balance, and social interaction, which are crucial for overall growth, confidence, and well-being.

 Daily Kinesthetic Sessions: